deeprest/sagaGitlabMirror/DEV.md

   4) if the raycast hits an IDamage collider, proceed NEW hide arm while not shooting
-NEW align shot with surface when aiming into floor/wall NEW Big wrecking ball robot.
+NEW align shot with surface when aiming into floor/wall NEW Big wrecking ball bot.
-NEW Agile melee ninja.
+NEW Agile boss bot.
-CODE remove global references to CurrentPlayer where possible CODE cursorOuter is different based on control device CODE Character agentType: remove need for Global.instance.AgentType lookup.
+CODE remove global references to CurrentPlayer where possible CODE change cursorOuter based on control device
+CODE Character agentType: remove need for Global.instance.AgentType lookup.
 Just use ints.

+# Issues
 VERIFY confirm that Teams are set for all characters.

-# Issues

-- camera zone soft lock when using door on dr cain chamber
-- is background a no-show in enemy_lineup?

 ### Needs Fix
 FIX wheelbot jitter